floriandejonckheere/utu-thesis/thesis/chapters/05-modular-monolith.typ

 == Conclusion

+In this chapter, we discussed the modular monolith architecture.
+We answered the following research question:

+#link(<research_question_1>)[*Research Question 1*]: What is the modular monolith architecture, and what sets it apart from monolith and microservices architectures?

 The modular monolith architecture arose as a response to the limitations of traditional monolith and microservices architectures.
 It combines the simplicity of the monolith architecture with the flexibility and scalability of a microservices architecture.
 Modular monolith applications retain a single codebase and deployment unit, but are segregated into loosely coupled modules that communicate through well-defined interfaces.
-The software architecture allowing small teams to develop applications quickly and efficiently, and allows the application to break out into microservices whenever the need arises.
+The software architecture allows small teams to develop applications quickly and efficiently, and allows the application to break out into microservices whenever the need arises.